z9er/CyberpunkTHING/resources/documents/td.md

-about: Overhauls Time Dilation in Cyberpunk to provide a more challenging and rewarding experience.
+Overhauls Time Dilation in Cyberpunk to provide a more challenging and rewarding experience.
 Featuring all new abilities such as rewind, mark and execute, and teleportation!

 ### TDO